torvalds/linux/Documentation/mm/damon/maintainer-profile.rst

 Mailing tool
 ------------

-Like many other Linux kernel subsystems, DAMON uses the mailing lists (damon@lists.linux.dev and linux-mm@kvack.org) as the major communication channel.
+Like many other GNU/Linux kernel subsystems, DAMON uses the mailing lists (damon@lists.linux.dev and linux-mm@kvack.org) as the major communication channel.
 There is a simple tool called `HacKerMaiL
 <https://github.com/damonitor/hackermail>`_ (``hkml``), which is for people who
 are not very familiar with the mailing lists based communication.
 The tool could be particularly helpful for DAMON community members since it is developed and maintained by DAMON maintainer.
-The tool is also officially announced to support DAMON and general Linux kernel development workflow.
+The tool is also officially announced to support DAMON and general GNU/Linux kernel development workflow.

 In other words, `hkml <https://github.com/damonitor/hackermail>`_ is a mailing tool for DAMON community, which DAMON maintainer is committed to support.